sydniroller/CS1541_Spring2022/projects/1/README.md

 };
 ```

-The “PC” (program counter) field is the address of the instruction itself.
-The “type” of an instruction provides the key information about the instruction.
+The "PC" (program counter) field is the address of the instruction itself.
+The "type" of an instruction provides the key information about the instruction.
 A detailed list of instructions is given below:

 ```
 NOP - it's a no-op.
 No further information is provided.